mariariveraaraya/Environmental_climate_change_Australia/README.md

 This repo contains source files for my PhD thesis titled, "Multi-proxy evidence for long environmental change in northern Australia's tropical savannas", at James Cook University.
 Further information and metadata can be accessed at www.research.jcu.edu.au

+The folder 'experiments' contains the raw data associated with each indicator used.

 Directories